dineshpinto/market-analytics/README.md

 ![orderbook_delta_analyzer.png](images/orderbook_delta_analyzer.png)

 ### Limitations
-1. The data is almost certainly overfit, there's even a TODO to test for it ;).
+1. The data is almost certainly over-fit, there's even a TODO to test for it ;)
-2. Needs to tested on significantly more data to draw meaningful conclusions.
+2. Needs to tested on significantly more data

+### TODO
+1. Extract probabilities to use as inputs for Kelly criterion
+2. Use multiple statical models to predict market moves (in progress)
+3. Perform spectral analysis for market timing

 ## Open interest and funding rates
 We use a metric derived from the product of the open interest and funding rate, normalized by the market cap.